Exit numbers in the United States: Interstate Highways

 The mile-based requirement mandates multiple exits in the same mile to use a letter suffix in alphabetical order.
 This also applies to divided interchanges, where two exits are used for opposite directions of the road, for example on full cloverleaf interchanges.
-Older exit numbering schemes sometimes use cardinal directions (E, N, S, W, often E-W or N-S) depending on the directionality of the cross route(s), for example I-93 in New Hampshire uses exits 15E and 15W for the cloverleaf interchange with US 202 in Concord which is signed east and west at the interchange.
+Older exit numbering schemes sometimes use cardinal directions (E, S, N, W, often E-W or S-N) depending on the directionality of the cross route(s), for example I-93 in New Hampshire uses exits 15E and 15W for the cloverleaf interchange with US 202 in Concord which is signed east and west at the interchange.
 Many exits in the Northeastern states which currently or formerly used sequential numbering schemes had these directional abbreviations, but most have converted to A-B schemes.
 (As of 2019, New Hampshire is the only state to have never used distance-based exits, including experimental dual exit/mile numbers/letters.)

 The New Jersey Turnpike mainline splits into an Eastern Spur and Western Spur between interchanges 15 and 18.
 Because of this, E and W suffixes are present on these spurs (15E-16E-18E and 15W-16W-18W) to differentiate the interchange and roadway.
 One interchange on the Eastern Spur was constructed at a later time between 15E and 16E, creating an exit 15X.
 The letter X was used to represent access to the Secaucus Junction rail station (in the planning stages as Secaucus Transfer, or Xfer), and to avoid an Interchange 15EA designation.

-Several states still maintain systems other than the MUTCD-standard mileage based systems, among these are:
+Several states still maintain systems other than the MUTCD-standard mileage based systems; among these are: